MiroslavGlamuzina/SmashGGSeedGenerator/README.md

 # SmashGgSeedGenerator
-Generates smash.gg seeds based off of win rate.
+Generates smash.gg seeds based off of win rate using the smash.gg API.

 ___